fchampalimaud/cf.bonsai/docs/workflows/BonsaiExamples/Other/ArrayManipulation/ArrayManipulation.md

 3. Removes the last element from MyArray whenever 'S' is pressed.
     1. Creates a new array without the last element.
     2. Updates MyArray with the new int array createdy.
-4. Outputs the current values of the array at 200ms intervals
+4. Outputs the current values of the array at 200ms intervals.
-    1. Enables the visualization of the current content of MyArray
+    1. Enables the visualization of the current content of MyArray.
+Enable TimeSeriesVisualizer in this node to see the result of inteacting with the array.

 ## Notes